tomplarge/effective-java/Effective Java.md

 	- valueOf: returns instance that has same value as parameters
 	- getInstance: returns an instance described by parameters but cannot be said to have same value

+### Item 2: Consider a builder when faced with many constructor parameters
+TODO

-### Item 2: Enforce the singleton property with a private constructor
+### Item 3: Enforce the singleton property with a private constructor
 Method 1:
 ```java
 public class Elvis {